MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

 Short read aligners
 ^^^^^^^^^^^^^^^^^^^

-This section allow selection between supported short read aligners (currently BWA [Li2009a]_ and Bowtie2 [Langmead2012]_), as well as setting options for these, individually:
+This section allows selection between supported short read aligners (currently BWA [Li2009a]_ and Bowtie2 [Langmead2012]_), as well as setting options for these, individually:

 .. literalinclude:: makefile.yaml
     :language: yaml